Skip to main content

 5. Safari

-Colds, coughs and viral infections in children
+Colds, coughs and other viral infections in children

 Children can pick up viral infections such as cold and flu more easily than adults.
 This is because their immune system is still developing.
+A viral infection is an infection caused by a virus (germ).

 Preventing colds, RSV and other viruses